-(3) Reflects the issuance of the 2018B Bonds and the refunding of the 2017B Bonds.
-Does not reflect any future refunding of 2013B, 2014B-1, 2018A-1, or 2018B Turnpike Revenue Bonds (SIFMA Index Notes) prior to their respective maturity dates.
+(3) Does not reflect any future refunding of 2013B, 2014B-1, or 2018A-1 Turnpike Revenue Bonds (SIFMA Index Notes) or 2017B Turnpike Revenue Bonds (70% LIBOR Index Notes) prior to their respective maturity dates.
 The Commission expects that it will refund such bonds prior to maturity subject to market conditions at the time.
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Future Financing Considerations."